Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 Currently there are 19 available effects in GSP 1.0.0, besides a multi-purpose Low Frequency and Function Generator (LFFG) to provide low frequency audio modulation for several effects.
 The available effects are:

-- Chorus – Mixes the input signal with a LFFG delayed copy.
+- Chorus – (com) (doc) - Mixes the input signal with a LFFG delayed copy.
 - Compressor – Compress the input signal to increase the dynamic range.
 - Delay Feedback – Mixes the input signal with a feedback attenuated and delayed copy.
 - Delay Feedforward – Mixes the input signal with a fixed number of attenuated and delayed copies.